-Five years ago, while I was going through my midlife crisis in a big way my friend and colleague, Maryanne Pope starting a blog called “Mothering Matters” and asked me to write a piece on my decision to go child-free as well as my professional take on this important decision in my client’s lives.
-It appeared here originally and since I’ve never shared it with you, my dear readers, I share it now with the hopes that it will help you in your own decision-making process re: mothering
+Five years ago, while I was going through my midlife crisis in a big way my friend and colleague, Maryanne Pope asked me to write a piece for her blog on my decision to go child-free as well as my professional take on this important decision in my client’s lives.
+I share it now with the hopes that it will help you in your own decision-making process re: mothering.

 Child-Free By Choice